 Do Beanie Babies Have to Be Mint Quality

-Mint condition is a term that comes from collectible coins, meaning that they’re still in the quality they were when minted and created.
+Mint condition is a term that comes from collectible coins, meaning they’re still in their original minted quality.

-It gives buyers the idea that the item they’re buying is in fantastic, if not perfect, shape and hasn’t been tarnished in any way.
+It tells buyers that the item is in fantastic shape, and hasn’t been tarnished in any way.

-In Beanie Babies, a mint condition generally means that the toy itself is perfect and untouched quality, and the match and intact hang tags and tush tags are still pristine.
+When it comes to Beanie Babies, mint condition generally means that the toy is virtually perfect, and the hang tags and tush tags are pristine.

 These tags may turn yellow over time, but that’s not seen as a negative since they can correctly show their age.